Zhilibayev/ml-from-scratch/README.md

 ## About
 This ML repository is all about coding Machine Learning algorithms from scratch by Numpy with the math under the hood without Auto-Differentiation frameworks like Tensorflow, Pytorch, etc. Some advanced models in Computer Vision, NLP require Tensorflow to quickly get the idea written in paper.

+## How this repository construct?
+As a software engineer, I follow the principle of OOP to construct the repository.
+You can see that `NeuralNetwork` class will use `FCLayer`, `BatchNormLayer`, `ActivationLayer` class and `CNN` class will use `ConvLayer`, `PoolingLayer`, `FCLayer`, `ActivationLayer`,...
+This helps me easily reuse every piece of code I wrote as well as for readable code.

 ## Table of contents
 - ML from scratch models:
   * [Linear Regression](https://github.com/giangtranml/ml-from-scratch/blob/master/linear_regression/linear_regression.py)